helix-editor/spellbook/docs/internals.md

 ## Unsafe code

-Spellbook uses `unsafe` in three ways:
+Spellbook uses `unsafe` in three main ways:

 1. Small-string/slice optimizations.
 The `umbra_slice` module uses `unsafe` to interpret itself as either an inline or allocated string/slice.
 2. UTF-8 manipulation.
 Spellbook manipulates UTF-8 encoded strings as bytes in some cases for performance reasons.
-For example when checking German sharps, Spellbook might replace "ss" with "ß".
-These two strings have the same UTF-8 length (2) so the bytes can be overwritten directly.
-This kind of edit can't be done as efficiently in safe Rust.
+For example when checking German sharps the checker might replace "ss" with "ß" - these two strings have the same UTF-8 length (2) so the bytes can be overwritten directly - and the suggester rewrites bytes in place when generating swap/transposition candidates.
+Building a stem into the inline buffer of a `StemBuf` (`src/aff.rs`) similarly writes bytes known to be valid UTF-8.
+These kinds of edits can't be done as efficiently in safe Rust.
 3. A `CharsStr` type in the ngram suggester (`src/suggester/ngram.rs`) indexes into its underlying `str` without bounds checks for performance reasons.

+(There are also a couple of `NonZeroU16::new_unchecked` calls used to build `const` sentinel flags.)

 These uses of `unsafe` could theoretically be eliminated:

-1. The `Stem` and `FlagSlice` types could switch from `umbra_slice` types to `Box<str>` and `Box<[Flag]>` respectively with the tradeoff of significantly higher total dictionary memory size (around 25% more for `en_US`).
+1. The `Stem` and `FlagSet` types could switch from `umbra_slice` types to `Box<str>` and `Box<[Flag]>` respectively with the tradeoff of significantly higher total dictionary memory size (around 25% more for `en_US`).
 2. String edits could be done using safe methods only for an unknown performance hit to the checker and likely a larger hit to the suggester.
 3. `CharsStr` could use checked lookups into its underlying `str` for a small performance hit.